 - Do you use the drug in a binge-crash pattern, taking a lot at one time and then sleeping for a long time to avoid negative side effects?

 - Have you experienced physical or psychological withdrawal symptoms as the result of stopping your ketamine use?

 - Has your use of the drug caused extreme problems in your life such as the end of an important relationship, the loss of your job, serious financial problems, getting arrested, failing out of school/getting expelled, etc.?

 - Despite these issues, do you continue to take it?

 - Do you feel that you cannot stop abusing ketamine on your own?

 If you answered yes to the above questions, consider calling our helpline toll-free for immediate assistance in further determining your treatment needs.
-Counselors are standing by to take your call at 800-601-3889.
+Counselors are standing by to take your call at 800-601-3889(Who Answers?).